 There are so many things in the news these days; News stories that may excite us, frighten us, or light a fire in us that something must change.
 This week has been the latter for me.

-In 2015, I wrote a blog post about the “glass ceiling” for women in the business world.
 In the past 3 years, I believe women have become more empowered.
 They are standing up and shouting from the rooftops demanding equality.

 I’m not much of a feminist in the traditional sense; I train my boys to be gentlemen.
 I expect them to hold open doors for women, carry heavy bags, and just generally cherish the women they love.
 With that said, I also expect them to know and affirm that women are intelligent, strong, impactful individuals who can, and WILL, change the world when they set out to do so.